 In addition to the things already mentioned above, San Antonio can boast of having the largest Mexican market in all of the United States.
 It is called El Mercado.
-One can be entertained by mariachis while one purchases all sorts of items ranging from crafts and clothing to food and more.
+Mariachis can entertain one while one purchases all sorts of items ranging from crafts and clothing to food and more.

 Like rodeos?
-There is a large Livestock Show and Rodeo held here annually.
+There is a massive livestock show and rodeo held here annually.

 Like visiting historic and haunted hotels?
 Check out the Menger Hotel while you are in town!

 The beautiful San Fernando Cathedral in the downtown area is the oldest still operating cathedral in all of the United States.